shawnmckinney/fortress-abac-demo/README.md

  Each has different access rights to application based on their constraints.

 ## SECTION VII.
-Automatically Test the RBAC with ABAC sample
+Automatically Test the sample

  * Work-in-progress....